5 Chinese-Owned VPNs on Google Play Store You Should Be Wary Of

 Most of these companies do not reveal that they are owned by Chinese citizens or located in China.
 Even though, as pointed out above, there could be a plausible explanation for that.
 However, this sort of situation is critical, considering that the relationship between a VPN provider and a user is one predicated on trust.
 If the user cannot trust the company to be transparent about its ownership and location, how can they trust the security and privacy features the providers make available?

 Chinese-owned VPNs are typically free.
 This free business model means that a user does not have to make any payments before using the VPN.
 However, this comes with unique challenges, which are further exacerbated because of the location problem.

 Free VPNs may collect and retain your online data.
 They could then sell them to third parties, which could include hackers and cybercriminals in some cases.
 These are some of the challenges that come with going with a VPN located in China.
 Therefore, before opting for a free VPN provider, be sure to do your homework about them.

-When creating a checklist of features to consider while downloading a VPN from PlayStore, location should be high on your list.
+When creating a checklist of features to consider while downloading a VPN from the PlayStore, the location should be high on your list.
 Ideally, the VPN’s location should be privacy-friendly.
 Unfortunately, that isn’t the case for China.
-This review tells you of 5 Chinese VPNs to steer clear of.
+This should tell you about 5 Chinese VPNs to steer clear of, but if you’re looking for a list of top VPNs then take a look at our list of VPN reviews.
 We hope this proves rather helpful.